image

 • What unexpected events occurred, and how did we handle them?

-By focusing on these questions, you can elicit valuable insights from team members.
-Remember to create an environment where all participants feel comfortable sharing their experiences and observations.
+By focusing on these questions, you can elicit valuable insights from your team members.
+Remember to create an environment where all participants feel comfortable and safe to share their experiences and observations.

-Thorough preparation and skilled facilitation of lessons learned sessions will yield a wealth of valuable insights.
-These insights, when properly documented and analysed, can significantly enhance future project performance and organisational knowledge.
+By investing time and effort into thoroughly preparing and skilfully facilitating lessons learned sessions, you will be able to generate a wealth of valuable insights and information.
+This knowledge, when properly documented and analysed, can significantly enhance future project performance and organisational knowledge.

 Documenting lessons learned